Financial Aid Office - Student Financial Aid - Lake Land College, Mattoon Illinois

 LLC will not refuse to certify, or delay certification of, any loan based on the borrower’s selection of a particular lender or guarantee agency.

-You can now check the status of your FAFSA application and documents on the Hub/IRIS.
-Simply log in, and click on Financial Aid "Status and Documents".
+You can now check the status of your FAFSA application and documents on the Hub.
+Simply log in, and click on "Status and Documents" from the Financial Aid menu.
 Awards can also be viewed there.

 Check Your Lake Land E-mail!